No change to member contributions to the IAP

 As was the case before IAP Target-Date Funds, when a member retires, withdraws, or dies, an IAP payment is made based on the member's total IAP account balance at the time PERS processes a payment.
 Each IAP TDF has a current monthly earnings rate, which is credited at the time a payment is processed.

 The annual earnings crediting process also does not change.
 Starting in 2019, the PERS Board adopted a final earnings crediting rate for each IAP TDF for calendar year 2018.
 In May 2019, members received annual statements that reflect 2018 investment returns for their IAP TDF.
-IAP account balances on IAP.Voya.com are updated around the same time.
+IAP account balances on IAP.Voya.com will be updated around the same time.

 How does this change impact me at retirement?